phalt/clientele/docs/references.md

 Clientele resolves all `$ref` declarations in your OpenAPI schema and generates properly-typed Python code using [Pydantic](https://docs.pydantic.dev/latest/) models.

-The generated code maintains type safety and IDE auto-completion while keeping the code clean and readable.

 ## Types of references supported

 Clientele handles `$ref` in all the places the OpenAPI specification allows: